matteing/blog/content/posts/handling-the-jerks.md

 ...sike.

-It didn't really work, and the problems continued.
+It didn't work, and the problems continued.
 I proceeded to reboot the whole server to try and debug, which didn't work either.

 I opened the error logs to try and find any issues inside the containers.
 It was only showing a repeated stream of async/await coroutine errors, so I believed that was the problem.